litebird/litebird_sim/docs/source/data_layout.rst

    Compared to storying the full property array in every process, the main drawback is that, whenever the block distribution of the TOD is changed, also the property arrays have to be redistributed.
-The pros are a higher memory efficiency and are more consistent serial/parallel experience for the user.
+The pros are a higher memory efficiency and a more consistent serial/parallel experience for the user.